Off-Nominal/artemis-history/contracts/hls-spacex.md

 - The decision to make a single award was within NASA's discretion
 - NASA had notified offerors that the number of awards could be reduced based on available funding

+### Court of Federal Claims (November 4, 2021)
+Blue Origin's lawsuit challenging the HLS award is dismissed by the U.S. Court of Federal Claims, clearing all legal obstacles for SpaceX's HLS contract to proceed.

+Blue Origin CEO Bob Smith states the company will continue to work with NASA on future lunar landing opportunities.